pawelc/docs/toread_stat.md

 1949 - The Monte Carlo method
 1957 - On the Comparative Anatomy of Transformations 1964 - Monte Carlo Methods
+1967 - On the Method of Inclusion and Exclusion
 1971 - Multivariate concordance
 1985 - Chi-Plots for Assessing Dependence
 1987 - Stan Ulam, John von Neumann, and the Monte Carlo method